mlndh/svelt-img-gallery/README.md

 # Built with
 Svelt

+# Upcoming features
+Next up is a voting system for the cutes image.

 # How to use
  ### Open a terminal (Command Prompt or PowerShell for Windows, Terminal for macOS or Linux)